Serving Construction Injury Victims In Brooklyn And New York City

 - Added 150 inspectors to check on job sites

 - Required additional supervisors to be assigned to construction sites

 This initiative was signed into law in 2017 and will be fully phased in by September 2020.
 Adding more protective laws for workers is a step in the right direction, but it’s clear the city has more work to be done to address the ongoing violations occurring on job sites – falling objects, falls, and other devastating events leading to injured workers is far too common an occurrence.

-How A Construction Accident Lawyer Can Help
+How A New York Construction Accident Lawyer Can Help

-The experienced and knowledgeable injury attorneys at O’Dwyer & Bernstien will carefully go over the events and conditions surrounding the accident.
+The experienced and knowledgeable personal injury attorneys at O’Dwyer & Bernstien will carefully go over the events and conditions surrounding the accident.
 We’ll determine if you have a personal injury, product liability, and/or wrongful death case.
 If there is any construction-related negligence, we’ll find it, apply the proper legal strategy, and work hard to prove your case(s).

 To learn more about how to protect your rights when an work injury or wrongful death occurs, our Brooklyn construction law firm can help.
 Insurance companies may not necessarily be on your side, but we’ll stand with you every step of the way.
 We’ll examine your injury case, and provide legal advice and determine if yours is an accident that could have been prevented.
 Give O’Dwyer & Bernstien a call at 212-571-7100 or contact us online for a free consultation.
 We also serve Manhattan, Bronx, Queens, Staten Island and, Long Island.
 For over 100 years we’ve been helping injured construction workers involved in construction site accidents, our New York law firm is just a phone call away.